-What You Need to Know Before Running Your First Promoted Pin Campaign
+What You Need to Know Before Running Your First Pinterest Ads Campaign

 The most important thing to know before embarking on your first campaign is to know your worth.

-The entire goal of using promoted pins is to increase your reach and expand your exposure.
+The entire goal of using Pinterest Ads is to increase your reach and expand your exposure.
 Whether you’re looking to:

-Your first bit of knowledge to acquire is exactly what your CPA (cost per action) is.
+The first thing you need to know is exactly what your CPA (cost per action) is.
 Elysha likes to ask, “What does it cost you to keep the lights on and the coffee pouring?”
-If you don’t know what your CPA is, one of the easiest ways to find out is by running a promoted pins traffic campaign (now called Consideration campaigns).
+If you don’t know what your CPA is, one of the easiest ways to find out is by running a Pinterest Ads traffic campaign (now called Consideration campaigns).

 You will discover how your audience interacts with your ads.
 This type of ad campaign also gives you a baseline for your stats.
 You will get an idea of what your CPA is.

-How Long Should You Run Your Promoted Pins Campaign?
+How Long Should You Run Your Pinterest Ads Campaign?

 When you get ready to run your first campaign, how do you decide how long to run it, and how much to spend?
 Can you run an ad for a week and only spend $5 per day and expect to see success?
 Or do you need to go in for the long haul?